Yerkes Observatory

 Yerkes Observatory (/ˈjɜːrkiːz/ YUR-keez) is an astronomical observatory located in Williams Bay, Wisconsin, United States.
-The observatory was operated by the University of Chicago Department of Astronomy and Astrophysics from its founding in 1897 to 2018.
-Ownership was transferred to the non-profit Yerkes Future Foundation (YFF) in May 2020, which began restoration and renovation of the historic building and grounds.
-Re-opening for public tours and programming began May 27, 2022.
+The observatory was operated by the University of Chicago Department of Astronomy and Astrophysics from its founding in 1897 until 2018.
+Ownership was transferred to the non-profit Yerkes Future Foundation (YFF) in May 2020, which began millions of dollars of restoration and renovation of the historic building and grounds.
+Yerkes re-opened for public tours and programming in May 2022.

-The observatory, often called "the birthplace of modern astrophysics," was founded in 1892 by astronomer George Ellery Hale and financed by businessman Charles T. Yerkes.
+The observatory, often called "the birthplace of modern astrophysics", was founded in 1892 by astronomer George Ellery Hale and financed by businessman Charles T. Yerkes.
 It represented a shift in the thinking about observatories, from their being mere housing for telescopes and observers, to the early-20th-century concept of observation equipment integrated with laboratory space for physics and chemistry analysis.